KYPHOSIS TREATMENT

 - Follow-Up: Regular check-ups to monitor the fusion process and adjust any external support devices like braces.

 If kyphosis becomes severe (greater than 80°) and causes frequent back pain, our doctors will recommend surgical treatment.
 Surgery can correct the defect without the need for bracing after surgery.
-Pedicle screws, hooks, or cables get placed, two per level, and connected with two rods.
+Pedicle screws, hooks, or cables are placed, two per level, and connected with two rods.
 Thanks to our enhanced recovery times, hospital stays for spine fusions are shorter than most.
 While most surgeries occur from the back, your doctor may also suggest surgery from the front.

 Patients usually return to a normal daily routine within four to six months following surgery.
 With increasingly sophisticated surgical techniques and instrumentation, surgical treatment for kyphosis has become easier to recover from than ever before.